danielparks/matchgen/README.md

-# Generate fast matchers for multiple prefixes
+# Generate functions to quickly map string prefixes to values

 [![docs.rs](https://img.shields.io/docsrs/iter-matcher)][docs.rs]
 [![Crates.io](https://img.shields.io/crates/v/iter-matcher)][crates.io]
 ![Rust version 1.60+](https://img.shields.io/badge/Rust%20version-1.60%2B-success)

-This crate can be used from a [build script] to generate a matcher function.
-The function accepts an iterator over bytes and returns a match if it finds a given byte sequence at the start of the iterator.
+[`IterMatcher`] can be used from a [build script] to generate a matcher function.
+The function accepts an iterator over bytes and returns a mapped value if it finds a given byte sequence at the start of the iterator.

 For example, suppose you generate a [matcher for all HTML entities][htmlize] called `entity_matcher()`: